-This page walks you through an example use-case for global application development and deployment.
+This page guides you through an example use-case for global application development and deployment.
 It is the first section of the Develop and Deploy a Global Application tutorial.

 MovR is a fictional company that offers users a platform for sharing vehicles, like scooters, bicycles, and skateboards, in select cities across the United States and Europe.
 To serve users in two continents, the folks at MovR need an application that is globally available, resilient to system failures, and optimized for latency.